ballerkobe808/invest/README - 6 BUSINESS.md

 Create an LLC in the state you are buying the property in.
 This helps when you need to evict or be a "business" in that state.
 Also, you will only be taxed in that state vs being registered as a foreign entity in that state, and get taxed there as well as in your home LLC state.
+RESEARCH THIS
+Incorporate in Nevada (great privacy laws) or Wyoming??

 ### LLC Documents